Jennifer B. Helderman, MD, MS

 Fellows in our program have constant exposure and ample opportunity to participate in clinical research.
 We have a long track record of participation in multi-center and single site clinical trials on broad and diverse topic relevant to neonatology.

 These include ventilator management, nutritional management, pain management, management of chronic lung disease and epidemiological studies of preterm sequelae including cerebral palsy and chronic lung disease.
 From 2001 to 2006, we participated as a member of the National Institute of Health NICHD Neonatal Network, expanding our opportunities for collaborative clinical trials.
 Both nurseries are members of the Vermont-Oxford Neonatal Database.

 Global Health Experience

 Dr. Mario Rojas directs a multi-center research network in Columbia, South America.
 Drs.
-Akinola and Washburn participate in efforts to decrease infant mortality in Ghana working with Kybele, a non-profit humanitarian organization dedicated to improving childbirth conditions worldwide through medical education partnerships.
+Akinola and Washburn participate in efforts to decrease infant mortality by working with Kybele, a non-profit humanitarian organization dedicated to improving childbirth conditions worldwide through medical education partnerships.

 Master's in Science Program

 The Medical School’s Department of Public Health Sciences is nationally regarded for its leadership in clinical, epidemiological, and health outcomes research.
 Fellows in our program are eligible to apply to the Department of Public Health Sciences for admission to the Master’s Program in Science – Clinical Epidemiology and & Health Services Research.
 The fellowship and the course work for the master’s degree can take place simultaneously, permitting completion of both programs in 4 years.